 Thinking about adding another herb to your garden?
 Lemon balm might be the perfect choice.
 Not only does it smell wonderful, attract beneficial bees, and repel mosquitos, but it has been used medicinally since antiquity to treat a variety of ailments.
 Lemon balm contains the powerful antioxidants ferulic acid, caffeic acid, rosmarinic acid, and quercetin.
 And, its antibacterial, antiviral, and antifungal properties have been found to effectively treat inflammation.
-No wonder it was named Herb of the Year in 2007!
+And it has the important distinction of being named Herb of the Year back in 2007!

 See how this perennial herb superstar can come to your rescue.